 “(B) Provide all raw data, survey questions, survey results, and all research components and other materials prepared by a contractor or hired entity for the research required by the study, but excluding individual-level data, to the Council upon request.

-“(g) In complying with the provisions of this section, DCHR shall take steps to ensure the privacy and confidentially of current and former District government employees.
+“(g) In complying with the provisions of this section, DCHR shall take steps to ensure the privacy and confidentiality of current and former District government employees.
 DCHR may not release to the public or to the Council any findings or data that contain personally identifying information.

 “(h)(1) OCFO shall provide all information requested by DCHR or DCHR’s hired entity for the purposes of the research described in this subtitle unless sharing such information would violate District or federal laws.
 DCHR shall enter a data-sharing agreement with OCFO if necessary.